 Beyond that, a family-friendly day trip to Pisac or Ollantaytambo offers hillside ruins, lively markets, and opportunities for short hikes that keep energy high without exhausting anyone.

-Consider a Machu Picchu excursion by train to Aguas Calientes, with guided options and kid-friendly routes; a two-night stay in a self-catering base near Urubamba keeps meals flexible and affordable.
+Consider a Machu Picchu excursion by train to Aguas Calientes, with guided options and child-friendly routes; a two-night stay in a self-catering base near Urubamba keeps meals flexible and affordable.

 Sacred Valley provides a gentle mix of landscapes and hands-on crafts.
 Moray’s circular terraces, Maras’s salt ponds, and Chincheros textiles give sensory-rich sites that appeal across generations.